TsuTikgiau/anonymous_iclr24/README.md

 # MiniGPT-4: Enhancing Vision-language Understanding with Advanced Large Language Models
-This anonymous repository is for NIPS submission only and can only be used for reviewing purpose.
+This anonymous repository is for ICLR submission only and can only be used for reviewing purpose.

 ## Examples